跳到主要內容

 IV.Operation of the Compensation Committee:

-Job Title Name Actual Attendance (B) Proxy Attendance Actual Attendance Rate % (B/A) Remarks
+Job Title Name Actual Attendance (B) Proxy Attendance Actual Attendance Rate % (B/A)

 Independent Director